-Burton has been known by several professional names, and nicknames, during his long and distinguished career.
-While his preferred name is Burton, many have chosen such endearing names as Rufus; Burt; Fletch; Fletcher; Corporal Fletcher; Teeth (because of his big smile); Mr. Burton; Mr. Fletcher; Burton Fletcher, Esq.; Counselor; Dr. Fletcher; and Professor Fletcher.
+During his long and distinguished career, Burton has been known by several professional names and nicknames.
+While his preferred name is Burton, many have chosen such endearing names as Rufus, Burt, Fletch, Fletcher, Corporal Fletcher, Teeth (because of his big smile), Mr. Burton, Mr. Fletcher, Burton Fletcher, Esq., Counselor, Dr. Fletcher, Professor Burton, and Professor Fletcher.

 Burton has done his best to be a wonderful son, brother, uncle, and great uncle.
 He has served as a notable example to his loved ones through his career and community service and is treasured by his relatives.
 Loyal to his family and friends, Burton cherishes his extended family, home, wildlife, and pets, considering the latter to be members of his family.
 He enjoys sharing photos of his pet pals.

 Possessing numerous gifts and an infectious spirit for life, Burton became an award-winning student, educator, lawyer, and community leader, for which perfectionism and professionalism have been mile markers along the way in his life’s pursuits.
-His spirit is a rare combination of formal introversion, mixed with personal vivaciousness, gregariousness, and bravery.
-He is a kind and honest person who possesses a huge heart, while being compassionate, approachable, and generous.
-In addition to being industrious, knowledgeable, proficient, and fair-minded, more than anything, he is ready, eager, and capable to support others.
+His spirit is a rare combination of formal introversion mixed with personal vivaciousness, gregariousness, and bravery.
+He is a kind and honest person who possesses a vast heart while being compassionate, approachable, and generous.
+In addition to being dynamic, knowledgeable, proficient, and fair-minded, more than anything, he is ready, eager, and capable of supporting others.
 He is kind in heart and incredibly trustworthy; his word is his bond.

 Burton loves the Lord and shares his Christian faith by consistently striving to lend a helping hand and “never meeting a stranger.”
-He was baptized in his youth by the McAlpin Advent Christian Church, then in later life he attends the Crossroads Baptist Church in Valdosta.
+He was baptized in his youth by the McAlpin Advent Christian Church; then, in later life, he is an active parishioner at Crossroads Baptist Church in Valdosta, Georgia.
 He is honored to affiliate himself with his prayer warriors, and obedient crusaders for Christ, for he loves his church family.

 Burton was reared in a hardworking farm family.
-Headquartered next to the McAlpin Advent Christian Church, in Suwannee County of North Florida, his family began and grew a small agricultural business, into a substantial venture.
-The family engaged in animal, and plant husbandry, as well as land development.
-They raised calves, dairy cows, broilers, and hogs, and grew corn, tobacco, peanuts, watermelons, hay, wheat, rye, and timber.
+Headquartered next to the McAlpin Advent Christian Church in Suwannee County of North Florida, his family grew a small agricultural business into a million-dollar venture.
+The family engaged in animal and plant farming and land development.
+They raised calves, dairy cows, broilers, and hogs and grew corn, tobacco, peanuts, watermelons, hay, wheat, rye, and timber.

-It was in this family, as son to an entrepreneur father and mother, that he learned to appreciate challenging work, frugality, dedication, and thoroughness in all things.
-Burton credits his parents and grandparents for instilling in him moral values, self-worth, and love of family.
+As a son to an entrepreneur father and mother in this family, he learned to appreciate challenging work, frugality, dedication, and thoroughness in all things.
+Burton credits his parents and grandparents for instilling moral values, self-worth, and family love.

-Because the lessons which Burton learned on that farm, and from his family, have rung true to him throughout his life, he has been a member, volunteer, supporter, and benefactor, of numerous endeavors throughout his lifetime.
-He gives freely of his time and is unconditionally accepting of everyone he loves.
+Because the lessons Burton learned on that farm and his family have rung faithfully to him throughout his life, he has been a member, volunteer, supporter, and benefactor, of numerous endeavors throughout his lifetime.
+He gives freely of his time and unconditionally accepts everyone he loves.

-Burton commenced his education at McAlpin Elementary School, and graduated from Suwannee High School, in Live Oak, Florida in 1968.
-He attended Lake City Junior College & Forest Ranger School (now, Florida Gateway College) graduating in 1970 with an Associate of Arts degree in Liberal Arts.
+Burton commenced his education at McAlpin Elementary School and graduated from Suwannee High School in Live Oak, Florida, in 1968.
+He attended Lake City Junior College & Forest Ranger School (now Florida Gateway College), graduating in 1970 with an Associate of Arts degree in Liberal Arts.
 While at Lake City Junior College & Forest Ranger School, Burton was president of the local chapter of Circle K International, sponsored by the Kiwanis Club.
-He was a Senator and President Pro Tempore of the Student Senate, and member of the Speaker’s Bureau.
+He was a Senator and President Pro Tempore of the Student Senate and the Speaker’s Bureau.

-He graduated from bootcamp at Parris Island, South Carolina, where he adopted the United States Marine Corps values of honor, courage, and commitment.
+He graduated from boot camp at Parris Island, South Carolina, where he adopted the United States Marine Corps values of honor, courage, and commitment.
 Burton served honorably for three years (1970-1973) in the Marine Corps, rising to the rank of Corporal in the Vietnam Era.
 He still considers his service in the military to have been one of his highest honors.
-During that time, he was trained at Fort Gordon, Georgia, as a military police officer, and served as a patrol officer at Camp Pendleton, California.
-While conducting that role, he provided security to President Richard Nixon and other dignitaries.
+He was trained at Fort Gordon, Georgia, as a military police officer and served as a patrol officer at Camp Pendleton, California.
+While conducting that role, he provided security to President Richard M. Nixon and other dignitaries.

 After receiving an Honorable Discharge from the Marine Corps, Burton continued his education, and in 1975 received a Bachelor of Science degree in Marketing, with honors, from The University of West Florida.
 While there, Burton served as Chancellor of Delta Sigma Pi business fraternity.